 Philosophy can be fascinating and difficult, but, sadly, an extraordinary amount of what's written, and what's judged to be of high quality, is hopelessly muddled and/or misconceived.
 (As I said in a footnote, panpsychism is a great example of this.
 Book after book, paper after paper, is written on the subject, each publication frequently containing ingenious arguments, but the whole enterprise is an embarrassing waste of time.
 This is one thing John Searle is right about.)

-On the notion of performative contradiction, which is a common and obvious criticism of postmodernism and all its forebears, such as Adorno: “a radical critique of reason purporting to show that there exist no theoretical or philosophical ‘foundations’ that can secure the ‘rationality’ of reason beyond its historical, and therefore particular, embodiment, nevertheless performs a ‘rational’ critique by doing so and hence is said to involve a ‘performative’ contradiction of inconsistency.”
+On the notion of performative contradiction, which is a common and obvious criticism of postmodernism and all its forebears, such as Adorno, here's a useful quote: “a radical critique of reason purporting to show that there exist no theoretical or philosophical ‘foundations’ that can secure the ‘rationality’ of reason beyond its historical, and therefore particular, embodiment, nevertheless performs a ‘rational’ critique by doing so and hence is said to involve a ‘performative’ contradiction of inconsistency.”

 To repeat: notwithstanding the arguments of clever people like David Chalmers, Galen Strawson, and Thomas Nagel, the idea that fundamental constituents of nature such as electrons are conscious (or proto-conscious or whatever) is virtually meaningless.
-It's like, okay, go ahead and believe that if you want, but, first of all, it still leaves consciousness itself and its relation to the physical world a mystery.
+It's like, okay, go ahead and believe that if you want—you can't be proven wrong—but, first of all, it still leaves consciousness itself and its relation to the physical world a mystery.
 Secondly, it can't be tested and it's of no practical significance.
 Third....what are you, insane?
 Are electrons alive?
 Are they non-living but conscious?
-It's sad that people waste years of their life writing about this nonsense.
+It's bizarre that people spend years of their life writing about this nonsense.